bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Was she unharmed?

 "You look at me as threatening as you want, dragonborn, but that will not change the outcome.
-And before you ask - no, she has not been harmed" he said rather convincing, but at that moment Vesper turned her head to look away, which was plenty to tell that was not the case.
+And before you ask - no, she has not been harmed" he said rather convincing.
+At that moment, however, Vesper turned her head to look away, which was plenty to tell that was not the case.
-Adrex looked towards her, Percival followed Adrex' eyes to his daughter, before he sighted and followed:
+Adrex looked towards her, Percival followed Adrex' eyes to his daughter, before he sighed and followed:
 "- a lot, but she is fine.
 We just had some questions we needed answer to".
 Vesper tried to vet her lips, but it was way too obvious it was to cover another expression.